island-is/handbook/docs/api-design-guide/implementation/documentation.md

 If a requests or responses support multiple representations, such as HTTP, XML, and JSON a good practice would be to show example for at least these three.

-When you use tables you will need to provided links to other tables for nested elements or objects.
+When you use tables you will need to provide links to other tables for nested elements or objects.
 When this is the case (for simple objects/elements), you could also provide the the description as a list allowing you to intent for each element or object.